 Interfaith Glasgow held an Interfaith Family Fun Day during Scottish Interfaith Week to celebrate Glasgow's religious diversity.
 Interfaith Glasgow's Youth Worker worked with a group of young volunteers from six different religion and belief backgrounds to plan the event.
 This film documents the event and the young volunteers’ experience of organising it.

 'Faith and I' is a short documentary film that explores the daily lives of three young women from different faith traditions; Islam, Judaism and Sikhism.
 The film highlights shared hopes and fears which anyone can identify with, regardless of beliefs, values and practices.
-The trailer of the film is below.
-The full film can be viewed on the website of the Edinburgh Inter-Faith Association: http://www.eifa.org.uk/faith-and-i/.
-You can also contact the Edinburgh Inter-Faith Association for a personal copy of this free resource.
+Contact the Edinburgh Inter-Faith Association for a personal copy of this free resource: firstname.lastname@example.org

 What is Interfaith Dialogue?
 Why is it important?
 Listen in as members of staff from Interfaith Scotland discuss what their various faiths and beliefs mean to them and why they think that interfaith dialogue and Scottish Interfaith Week are important.